RealFloorIsJava/KgF/README.md

 credentials in the `db.php` file.
 Enter the site password as plain text in the `site_password` file.

+3. Run the scripts from the sql-scripts folder in your database to set up the needed infrastructure.

-3. Upload the contents of the source folder to your web server.
+4. Upload the contents of the source folder to your web server.

-4. Change the permissions of the `js` and `css` folder so that PHP can create subdirectories and elements (e.g. UNIX file permissions `0777`)
+5. Change the permissions of the `js` and `css` folder so that PHP can create subdirectories and elements (e.g. UNIX file permissions `0777`)

 ## License of download.js